NeurIPS 2022 Guidance for Workshop Proposals

 Points of difference.
 What makes this workshop enticingly different from the hundreds of NeurIPS workshops held previously?

-Details of logistics for holding the workshop online - audience engagement, etc
+Details of logistics for the workshop in its preferred format

 Workshop proposal format

-No more than two pages of proposal, no more than two pages of organizer information, (optional) discussion about how the workshop could be held in hybrid format, and unlimited references
+No more than three pages of proposal, no more than two pages of organizer information, (optional) discussion about how the workshop could be held in hybrid format for a virtual workshop, and unlimited references.

-The two pages (or fewer) for the main proposal must include:
+The three pages (or fewer) for the main proposal must include:

 A title and a brief description of the workshop topic and content.